 Code and bundler have been tuned to target a minimal compressed footprint for the browser.
 In ESM, typical usage the bundle size will vary between 500b to 1300b compressed (including default messages for the 43 status codes).

-ESM individual imports are tracked by a size-limit configuration (opens in a new tab).
+ESM individual imports are tracked by a size-limit configuration.

 Scenario | Size (compressed) |